Sandhurst

 The level of residential development activity in Sandhurst is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates virtually no dwelling approvals in Sandhurst recently.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Sandhurst has had virtually no dwelling approvals in recent years.
 Specifically, an estimated 4 homes were approved between FY21 and FY25, with another 4 approved so far in FY26.

-Population decline over recent years has maintained adequate housing supply relative to demand, resulting in a well-balanced market with good buyer choice.
-New properties are constructed at an average value of $487,000, indicating focus on the premium market with high-end developments.
-Compared to Greater Melbourne, Sandhurst shows substantially reduced construction activity, which generally supports stronger demand and values for established homes.
-However, building activity has accelerated in recent years.
-This level is also below national average, reflecting the area's maturity and possible planning constraints.
-Recent development has been entirely standalone homes, preserving Sandhurst's suburban nature with detached housing attracting space-seeking buyers.
-The location has approximately 2667 people per dwelling approval, demonstrating an established market.
+This limited new supply supports a declining population over recent years, maintaining adequate housing supply relative to demand and creating a well-balanced market with good buyer choice.
+The average construction value of new properties is $487,000, indicating developers focus on the premium market with high-end developments.
+Compared to Greater Melbourne, Sandhurst shows substantially reduced construction activity, supporting stronger demand and values for established homes.
+However, building activity has accelerated in recent years, reflecting possible planning constraints due to the area's maturity.
+Recent development has been entirely comprised of standalone homes, preserving Sandhurst's suburban nature and attracting space-seeking buyers.
+The location has approximately 2670 people per dwelling approval, demonstrating an established market.

 Frequently Asked Questions - Development